jenkinsci/ldap-plugin/README.md

 * `pwdStartTime` timestamp in the future, or `pwdEndTime` timestamp in the past (LDAP password policy);
 * `accountExpires` timestamp in the past (Active Directory); and
 * `loginExpirationTime` timestamp in the past (eDirectory).

+Note that while these timestamps all include timezone information, they are compared against the Jenkins system clock.

 #### Password Expiration